apache/datasketches-website/docs/TheChallenge.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/BigWins5_6RealTimeLateData.png" alt="BigWins5_6RealTimeLateData" />

 Processing the continuous real-time stream from the edge web servers is possible with Storm that splits the stream into multiple parallel streams based on the dimensions.
-These can be ingested into Druid in real-time and sent directly to sketches organized by time and dimention combination.
-In our Flury system the time resolution is 1 minute.
+These can be ingested into Druid in real-time and sent directly to sketches organized by time and dimension combination.
+In our Flurry system the time resolution is 1 minute.
 The reporting web servers query these 1 minute sketches on 15 second intervals.
 This Real-time, Big Win #5, is simply not feasible without sketches.
 In addition, these sketches can be correctly updated with late data, which happens frequently with mobile traffic.
 This becomes the Big Win #6.

 ### Big Win #7: Resource Utilization and Cost